Should You Disclose Your ADHD

 Whether you disclose or not,

-Definitely need to think about who it is that you're disclosing to and how you think that they're going to handle that information.
+Definitely you need to think about who it is that you're disclosing to and how you think that they're going to handle that information.

-When it comes to disclosing.
+So here's my slogan then when it comes to disclosing.

 It's talk symptoms before diagnosis.

-Instead of saying I have ADHD,
+That instead of saying I have ADHD,

-So therefore I have trouble remembering to do things later.
+So therefore I have trouble remembering to do things later,

 You just cut to the I have trouble remembering to do things later part,